-Our focus and goals in the Housing department at the Urban League of Greater Atlanta include, but are not limited to, establishing and maintaining strategic relationships with local / regional and federal stakeholders including: government, nonprofits, private sector lenders and realtors.
-The housing department offers homebuyer education, financial literacy, credit counseling, foreclosure prevention and loss mitigation.
-We strive to educate our clients throughout the housing process.
+She directs a department that focuses on establishing and maintaining strategic relationships with local / regional and federal stakeholders including: government, nonprofits, private sector lenders and realtors.
+The Housing department offers homebuyer education, financial literacy, credit counseling, foreclosure prevention and loss mitigation.

-Prior to joining the League, Sharon was president and chief executive officer of D.R.
+Prior to joining the League, Dukes was president and chief executive officer of D.R.
 Builders and Dukes Consulting Company.
-She currently resides in DeKalb County with her husband Robert.
-In her spare time she enjoys travelling and volunteering.
-She is currently chairman of the board for the Lithonia Housing Authority.
+Dukes chairs the board for the Lithonia Housing Authority.

 Johnette Brown |Housing Counselor

-She is committed to providing each client with the highest level of service and professionalism.
-Johnette has an innovative approach to business, with emphasis on working as an integrated team and high standards for customer satisfaction.
+Brown’s innovative approach to business emphasizes working as an integrated team and sets high standards for customer satisfaction.